ducblog/goyllo.github.io/_posts/webmaster/tools/2015-12-24-google-dmca-dashboard-tools.markdown

 Q. Someone copied my website content, and link back to me, is it OK?

 A. I know, you are getting backlinks by doing that, but the quality of that link will never impact any effect (not even small) in ranking, so I don’t think, you should do that for backlinks purpose.
+Specially you should not do that, when your website is new, and you have not enough trusted links.

 Q. Does Google penalize my site for the duplicate issue?